HugoNikanor/VimCC/README.md

 pastebin link.
 You will need a pastebin [api key](http://pastebin.com/api), this should be stored in a file named `PASTEBIN_API_KEY` in the root directory.

+General pull requests should be to the master branch.
+Only create a pull request to another branch if you really believe that the request is only applicable to that branch.